Rocks, Fossils, Jewelry, and New Guinea Art!

 Our Green Team, led by Assistant Manger Clint Hubbeling, has come up with a number of great ideas to conserve, such as: Reusing office paper by printing on both sides of the paper.

-Every year, something beautiful happens at Reptile Gardens.
-An army of gardeners descends upon the grounds, and transforms the winter barren flowerbeds into a fragrant sea of stunning annual flowers.
-Our gardeners plant over 40,000 annuals, and hundreds of perennial species as well.
-While many people know that Reptile Gardens is home to the world's largest reptile collection, folks are often pleasantly surprised to learn that our grounds are a botanical-lovers paradise as well.
 Guests often ask our gardeners for advice and ideas on plant species selection and general care.
 To transform your backyard into a private oasis, our resident expert "green-thumb" David Yahne details a few favorite plant species which thrive in the Dakota climate.

-Winners of the Reptile Gardens Coloring Contest Announced
+Reptile Gardens Coloring Contest Winners

 June 2010 — Despite the lack of sunshine, Reptile Gardens had a great turn out for their 73rd Guest Appreciation Weekend, Birthday Party for their beloved giant tortoise Methuselah, and Coloring Contest.

 What Can I Do About Black Widows Around My House?

 It is Spider Season!
 Black Widows and their Friends.

 As warm weather approaches, we start getting calls about spiders and odd bugs people find in their garages, storage sheds, yards, and houses.
 The most common calls we get are in regard to spiders, especially black widows, brown recluse and a mysterious GIANT! spider that seems to strike fear in all who see one.
 The latter would be the common wolf spider.